Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Code Deploy, EC2 instances or on premise, Upgrades versions, Requires Code Deploy Agent
 Code Pipeline, Basis for CI/CD, orcherstration for the steps above
 Code Star, All in one, Quick start with dashboard and best practices
-Provisions Beanstalk with CloudFormation with EC2 instances
+Provisions Beanstalk with CloudFormation stack with EC2 instances
 Cloud9, Browser IDE, Code and debug, Multi-users collaboration, Runs on EC2 instances

 ## Systems Management